kaidjohnson/dropcloth/README.md

 Dropcloth
 =========
 Dropcloth is a compass plugin and css neutralizer for Drupal.
-It provides a lightweight reset, protection for non-theme elements, and practical mixins for a cleaner Drupal theming experience.
+It provides protection for non-theme elements and practical mixins for a cleaner Drupal theming experience.
 Originally designed for use with Zen, Dropcloth can be used anywhere you use sass and compass.

 Install